Esther-Omono/conference-ticket-generator/README.md

 ## Issues Encountered

-I had issues with installing and using tailwind.
+I had issues with installing and using Tailwind.
 This is the very first time I have used it in a project.
 It was quite challenging, however with the help of Tailwind Documentation and Google, I was able to get the hang of it.
-I look forward to using it in more projects to come.
+I also had issues with localStorage and React Context API, but I was able to get through it using Stackoverflow and YouTube.
+I look forward to using them in more projects to come.

 Other issues I encountered include: